engr101staff/engr101matlab/_sources/plotting_and_figures/ex/final_thoughts.in.rst

 |

 In the top graph above, it looks like there's a big different between all of the groups.
 But, that graph is really just showing a small segment of the y-axis.
 If we zoom out and look at the graph in perspective, when the y-axis starts at 0, we see that there's very little difference between the groups.
 It's important to make sure that your graphs are communicating the truth about your data.
-For more information, check out this `Wikipedia page <https://en.wikipedia.org/wiki/Misleading_graph>`.
+For more information, check out this `Wikipedia page <https://en.wikipedia.org/wiki/Misleading_graph>`_.

-2. Do maximize your "Signal-Noise Ratio".
+**2. Do maximize your "Signal-Noise Ratio".**

 Consider these two graphs: